Steve Case-backed venture capital firm unveils $2 million fund for Black entrepreneurs

 That’s keeping with Rise of the Rest‘s mission to promote diversity in entrepreneurship.
 Recent reports showed an overwhelming 78% of all venture capital went to just three states: California, New York, and Massachusetts.
 And even more startlingly, only 1% of venture-backed companies have Black founders.
 Rise of the Rest aims to “break this cycle of money flowing to the same kinds of places and to people for ideas informed by similar upbringings, educational backgrounds, and life experiences,” it said in a statement.

 Three Black-led companies will receive a total of $2 million from the Rise of the Rest fund and Morgan Stanley’s Multicultural Innovation Lab, with each contributing $500,000 to one winner and $250,000 to two runners-up.
 Investors include such blue-chip firms as Foundry Group, First Round Capital, and Upfront Ventures.
-Founders can apply to participate at events.revolution.com, until October 25.
+Founders can apply to participate until October 25.

 “Revolution has long advocated for more funding for startups based outside of the coastal tech hubs, but we must do more to specifically level the playing field for Black founders,” Case said in a statement.
 “This tour is just one part of what must be a broader effort to scale and sustain inclusive entrepreneurship ecosystem building in overlooked cities across America.”